LETRS Alignment

 Summarize the evidence that phonemic awareness is a critical component of effective instruction.

 Once uses phonemic awareness activities that develop students' ability to distinguish similar sounds, articulate tricky sounds, blend onsets and rimes, tackle complex consonant blends, and segment words with various structures.
-We connect these tasks to the activites that include reading the symbols associated with the sounds.
-These tasks also develop general phonological processing speed and phonological working memory (PWM).
-We do not address "advanced" phonemeic awareness tasks (like substitution and deletion) for which there is little evidence that it is requisite for reading development.
+We connect these tasks to the activities that include reading the symbols associated with the sounds.

 Explain the alphabetic principle as depicted in the Hourglass figure.

-Articulate each phoneme; contrast the features of confusable constant phonemes (e.g., voicing, nasality, continuancy, placement in the mouth).
+Articulate each phoneme; contrast the features of confusable consonant phonemes (e.g., voicing, nasality, continuancy, placement in the mouth).

 In our initial in-person training and our ongoing instructor development through coaching, Once ensures that instructors can produce the accurate sounds required to teach students.
 We teach instructors to attend to differences in the voicing and articulatory gestures of consonants.
 We pay special attention to the distinction between continuous and stop phonemes because those have a significant impact on the ability of students to blend those sounds into whole words.
 In the early stages of our curriculum, we include symbols beneath each sound to indicate whether it's a continuous or stop phoneme in order to help students decode the words.